elmariofredo/elm-hn-pwa/README.md

     elm make Hnpwa.elm --output elm.js

-then js file is minified and its code is incorporated as a part of the script in index.html
+then the js file is minified and its code is incorporated as a part of the script in index.html

 ## Resources